Category Entrepreneurship

 Selenium is an open-source framework used to automate web browser interactions.
 Primarily utilized for functional and regression testing, it allows developers to write scripts in languages like Java, Python, and C# to simulate user behavior across browsers such as Chrome,…

-The Evolution of Automation: From Jenkins to CloudBees
+The evolution of automation: from Jenkins to CloudBees

 While Jenkins serves as the core engine of modern DevOps, CloudBees CI is the enterprise-grade vehicle built around it.
 Open-source Jenkins offers a robust, community-driven framework, but CloudBees CI (the successor to the CloudBees Jenkins Platform) provides the scalability and…